 Marnie from Horris and Deedle teaches us how to put our BOO! scraps to good use!

-Ah - the 80’s...perms, teased fringes, massive shoulder pads, hypercolour t-shirts, wham, parachute pants, bumbag, hairspray, legwarmers, all things neon...and SCRUNCHIES!
-It is true that some things should never be seen again, such as the teased fringe (definitely not Wham though, fan for life here) but if you’ve been resisting the scrunchie revival, resist no longer and embrace another scrap buster for all your precious BOO! offcuts you’ve been hoarding.
+Ah - the 80s...perms, teased fringes, massive shoulder pads, hypercolour t-shirts, Wham!, parachute pants, bumbag, hairspray, legwarmers, all things neon...and SCRUNCHIES!
+It is true that some things should never be seen again, such as the teased fringe (definitely not Wham! though, fan for life here) but if you’ve been resisting the revival of these beauties, resist no longer and embrace another scrap buster for all your precious BOO! offcuts you’ve been hoarding.

-Scrunchies are all the rage again at the moment - seen on the arms of teenage girls, and in the hair at the schoolyard.
-They are simple and easy to make and if you have a kid in your house who is learning to sew, they are something they should be able to tackle without too much help from you.
+DIY scrunchies are all the rage again at the moment - seen on the arms of teenage girls, and in the hair at the schoolyard.
+Best of all, it’s simple to make a scrunchie, and if you have a kid in your house who is learning to sew, they are something they should be able to tackle without too much help from you.

 I’m going to take you through two different methods to sew these up, but they all start with the same things.
 Cut strips of Boo Spandex approximately 56cm (22") long x 8cm (3 1/4") wide.
 You will also need elastic approximately 20cm (8") long.
 I prefer to use 6mm (1/4") to 10mm (5/8") elastic as it stretches more, but you can use either.